Ammerfest/bb7.nvim/README.md

 # BB-7

 BB-7 is a Neovim Plugin for LLM-assisted but non-agentic software development.
-It offers a lightweight chat interface and explicit context selection.
+It offers a lightweight chat interface, explicit context selection, and sandboxed write operations.

-## Why does this exist?

-I'm amazed what can be done with Claude Code, Codex etc., but for quite a few tasks, these agents are not the right tool for me.
-Most importantly, there are projects where I want to write at least 99% of the code myself.
-And for quick discussions, learning new concepts using small code snippets, local code reviews, or very targeted small edits on a large code base, agents feel too slow and cumbersome to me.
-I always preferred the focused UX of a web chat, but copy/pasting code from Neovim into the browser and explaining my project over and over again has an incredibly high friction.
-BB-7 solves this problem for me.
+This could be the right tool for you if you spend a significant amount of time thinking about and editing code by hand, and prefer to be undistracted by things like AI autocomplete while doing so.

 <img width="2883" height="1676" alt="Screenshot" src="https://github.com/user-attachments/assets/bf1bae08-e95c-4acf-9235-008c14a58c0b" />